Self-Driving Cars in Las Vegas, Nevada

 Usually, self-driving buses are owned and operated by public transportation authorities, private companies, or partnerships between the two.
 The first self-driving bus tested in Las Vegas was a Navya shuttle.

-Las Vegas runs on and off different pilot programs for self-driving buses.
+Las Vegas runs different pilot programs for self-driving buses on and off.
 You may see free self-driving shuttle buses in downtown Las Vegas, Fremont Street, and Container Park areas.
+However, these pilot programs have evolved, with new technologies and vehicle models being tested.

 Rental cars & teledriving

 If you want to rent an electric vehicle (EV) in Las Vegas, you can now have one delivered remotely without a driver.
 During delivery, a human operator behind a computer screen controls the car.
-After you drop off the vehicle, the teledriver will bring it back, and you don't have to worry about parking.
+After you drop off the vehicle, the teledriver will bring it back, and you don't have to worry about parking—companies like Vay and Halo.Car have been actively operating in Las Vegas for the last few years.

 Self-flying drones

 Nevada loves drones!
-Self-flying drones are in a constant state of evolution.
-However, human oversight and intervention are often required to ensure safety and compliance with drone regulations.
+As technology evolves, self-flying drones continue to make significant progress.
+However, despite their advancements, human oversight and intervention are still often required to ensure safety and compliance with drone regulations.

 Delivery vehicles

 Autonomous delivery vehicles carry goods, not passengers.
-These vehicles deliver food, small parcels, groceries, and medicine to people who live in local neighborhoods.
-In Southern Nevada, the Nuro company is testing its autonomous delivery vehicles on public roads.
+These vehicles deliver food, small parcels, groceries, and medicine to residents in local neighborhoods.
+In Southern Nevada, the Nuro company is actively testing its autonomous delivery vehicles on public roads.

 Can you get a DUI in a self-driving car?